-Although it also brought lots of good things, 2020 was a year to quickly forget for most of us.
+Although it also brought many good things, 2021 was a year to forget for most of us quickly.
 So let us take a look at next year.
-For most sites, SEO in 2021 is not much different from the past couple of years: you still need to improve the same stuff, but you do need to set the bar higher and higher.
-Competition is getting fiercer and Google — and your potential customers — are getting better at recognizing true quality.
+For most sites, SEO in 2022 is not much different from the past couple of years: you still need to improve the same, but you need to set the bar higher and higher.
+Competition is getting fiercer, and Google — and your potential customers — are getting better at recognizing true quality.
 Also, you need to take a step back to see if you are still reaching the right people at the right time.
 Search intent needs to determine your keyword research and content marketing decisions.
-Here, you’ll get a quick overview of SEO in 2021.
+Here, you’ll get a quick overview of SEO in 2022.

 Table of contents